dfinster/dadjoke/README.md

 ## License

-Lultr.com is &copy; 2022 David Finster.
+This project is &copy; 2022 David Finster.
 All Rights Reserved.

+This project doesn't inherit from any templates or upstream projects.
 Each joke is the property of the respective author and used by permission, with credit given if known.
-Please notify david@fortc.com if a joke has incorrect credit or should be removed.
+Please notify <david@fortc.com> if a joke has incorrect credit or should be removed.

 ## Credits